 Who can resist the playfully mischievous Frenchie?
 Westminster judges, apparently.
 This compact bundle of bulliness has zoomed to number four in AKC registrations, but it has only won the Non-Sporting Group once, in 2010 – a mere 113 years after it was first recognized.
 A hold-over from the days when AKC breeds were divided into only two groups – sporting and not – the Non-Sporting group today is sort of a catchall for breeds that don’t quite fit anywhere else.
 And its winningest breed is the glamorous Standard Poodle.

 Ah, Doxies!
 (Just please, please, don’t call them “weiner dogs.”)
 Scrappy and self-assured, these low-slung badger hunters come in three coat varieties – smooth, long, and wire.
-But despite that triple-threat advantage, a Best in Show has eluded the German-engineered Dachshund, though the breed has made it to the finals an impressive five times, most recently in 1969.
+But despite that triple-threat advantage, a Best in Show has eluded the German-engineered Dachshund, though the breed has made it to the finals an impressive ten times, most recently in 2019.